 Free webinars or thought leadership events are another fantastic way to show off your expertise, get your audience engaged and generate leads for you to follow up with.
 While physical events can be costly (and not possible in the current crisis), you can host webinars for free depending on which software you choose to use.
 All you need to do is pick a topic, create a title and a synopsis as well as some key takeaways and some visuals, then you just need to market it across your social channels, website and emails.

-It’s also worth inviting other speakers from your industry that can provide a relevant insight to your topic, as they too will promote the event, helping to spread your reach.
+It’s also worth inviting other speakers from your industry that can provide relevant insights to your topic, as they too will promote the event, helping to spread your reach.
 If you choose a popular speaker, they’ll also bring their own draw, as people will want to hear what they have to say about your subject.

 Email marketing, when done right, can generate results.
 It may not be immediate, but well-crafted emails remind your contacts that your business is still active and that you’re involved in the industry.
 It’s also an excellent platform for sharing updates and content with your contacts while maintaining a relationship with them that adds value.
 It’s also the best way to invite people to events and webinars because they’ve already shown an interest in your company.